Chief Justice Honorable Uz Abdullah Saeed

 He served as a Director in Attorney General’s Office from 25 April 2001 to 15 June 2005 and the Assistant Director General, Public Prosecutions, from 16 June 2005 to 11 September 2005 As head of the prosecutions in the AGO he directed prosecutions to the Courts of the Republic of Maldives, while he also maintained his role in providing legal advice to the government department.
 His appointments include being Member of the Maritime Training Advisory Board, 2003 – 2005; Being Member of the Advisory Council to Narcotics Control Board, 2003 – 2005; Being Member of the Committee established under Clause 11 (b) of Act Number 77/7 (Act on Narcotics and Psychotropic Substance Use: 3rd Amendment), 2002 – 2005; Being Member of Tender Evaluation Board, 2001 – 2004; Being Member of the Law Commission of the Republic of Maldives, 1997 – 2002; Being Member of the Council for the Protection of the Rights of Children, Maldives, 1996 – 1998 and 2002 – 2005; Being Legal Officer, at the Unit of the Rights of Children in the Maldives.
 He joined legal office of United Nations Food and Agriculture Organization (FAO), Rome, Italy from 17 September to 17 November 2006.
 He also served as Deputy Attorney General from 11 September 2008 to 18 September 2008.

-He was appointed as a justice of the Supreme Court on 18 September 2008, and assumed office as Chief justice of the Maldives, pursuant to Article 285 (b) of the Constitution of the Maldives, from18 September 2008 to 10 August 2010.
-At the helm of the judiciary he inspired and guided efforts to reform and re organize the judiciary with the aim of building a responsive and efficient Judiciary system, without compromising the function of dispensing justice.
-He introduced reforms and innovative measures to improve the administration of justice and the service provided to the public by the judiciary.
+He was appointed as a justice of Supreme Court of the Maldives, which was brought into being by the Constitution in 2008, and assumed office as Chief justice of the Maldives, pursuant to Article 285 (b) of the Constitution, from18 September 2008 to 10 August 2010.
+At the helm of the judiciary he inspired and guided efforts to reform and re organize the judiciary with the objective of building a responsive and efficient Judiciary system, capable of upholding the rule of law and citizens’ rights without compromising the function of dispensing justice.
+He introduced wide ranging reforms and innovative measures to improve the administration of justice and the service provided to the citizens by the judiciary.
+He assumed office as a justice of Supreme Court from 10 August 2010 to 14 December 2014.
+He was appointed as Chief Justice of the Maldives on 14 December 2014.
 He is well versed in in the Legal Systems: Common Law, Civil Law and Sharia’h.
 He is well versed in languages: Dhivehi, English, Arabic, Persian and Urdu

 The Conferences and colloquiums he represented the Judiciary of the Maldives include South Asian Judges Colloquium on Equality and Non-Discrimination held in the Maldives by the Office of the United Nations High Commissioner for Human Rights (OHCHR), 2009; Qatar Law Forum 2009; Conference on International Trade Law and Legal Aspects of Trans Border Investment, 2009, New Delhi; International Conference of Chief Justices of the World 2009, India; Pacific Judicial Reform Forum, in Singapore 2010; International Conference of Jurists 2011, London.